NBISweden/elixir_evaluation_evaluation/docs/results_2.md

-# Results of RQ2: Can the current ELIXIR evaluation questions be criticized?
+# Results of RQ2: How does the academic literature relate to the ELIXIR evaluation questions?

 ???- question "What are the ELIXIR evaluation questions?"